craftingcity/The-Known-World/Heilich-Muwwoq.md

 Nearly all of the unchained population of Heilich is Duergar, with the exception of a few bands of mercenaries or traders who have proven themselves worthy allies to the town.

 ## Defenses
+The Da'Furik and Da'Heggun families each hire guard to the local Muwwoq-Gueb (Muwwoq-Protectors).

 ## Notable Locations